 1. RL Frameworks & Libraries

-a) OpenAI Gym
+- a) OpenAI Gym

-- A popular collection of RL environments.
+- It is a popular collection of RL environments.

-- Examples: CartPole, Atari Games, MuJoCo.
+- Examples include CartPole, Atari Games, and MuJoCo.

-b) Stable Baselines3
+- b) Stable Baselines

-- A library with ready-to-use RL algorithms.
+- It is a library with ready-to-use RL algorithms.

 - GitHub: github.com/DLR-RM/stable-baselines3

-c) RLlib (Ray)
+- c) RLlib (Ray)

 - Works with TensorFlow and PyTorch.